 Conventional forms of communication are changing.
 New media, entertainment, and "knowledge industries" are transforming the way we interact, and even how we know the world.
-Scientists and educators at UCSB recognize that human perceptions, behaviors, and policies must be changed if proposed environmental solutions are to have significant, lasting, and global impacts.
-And media is a crucial element in that transformation.
+Scientists and educators at UCSB recognize that human perceptions, behaviors, and policies must be changed if proposed environmental solutions are to have significant and lastingglobal impacts.
+Media is a crucial element in that transformation.

 The University of California,

 Santa Barbara is poised to become a national center for environmental

 media in teaching, research, and production.
 No other UC campus,

 and perhaps no other university in the country, has such exceptional